Stereo101/python-MidiToVirtualPianoMacro/README.md

 # Midi to Virtual Piano

 Generate virtual piano sheet music from a midi file to play yourself or have your computer play it for you.
-Known to works well with [virtualpiano](https://virtualpiano.net) and Roblox Multiplayer Piano.
+Known to work well with [virtualpiano](https://virtualpiano.net) and Roblox Multiplayer Piano.

 ## Warning